AIAA Technical Committees

 Scope: The study and applications of the properties and mechanisms involved in thermal energy transfer and storage in gases, liquids, and solids, or combinations thereof.
 These studies include conductive, convective, and radiative models alone or in combination and the effects of the environment.

 Back to Top

-AIRCRAFT & ATMOSPHERIC SYSTEMS GROUP Visit Website >
+AIRCRAFT AND ATMOSPHERIC SYSTEMS GROUP Visit Website >

 Aerodynamic Decelerator Systems Technical Committee

 Scope: Development and application of aerodynamic deceleration systems and lifting parachutes, pararotors, and inflatable decelerators for aerodynamic deceleration, sustentation, and landing of manned and unmanned vehicles.

 Scope: To foster the development of improved air transportation systems and to study the impact of developments in aerospace technology on these systems

 Scope: The design and optimization of complete aircraft systems, including analysis of their future potential.

 Scope: To encourage and foster safe and efficient aircraft operations by facilitating communication and interchange of relevant concerns, ideas, and initiatives throughout the airspace system user community and across the broad spectrum of appropriate government agencies.